 Lose weight, get in shape or simply feel like you need to move more often, whether it is you’re trying to achieve, a manual treadmill can help you on your journey.
-However, with a lot of different models on the market, it might be a bit hard to find out what the best manual treadmill is.
+However, with a lot of different models on the market, it might be a bit hard to find out which one suits your needs.

 In this article I will take an in-depth look at the best manual treadmills for walking, jogging and running.
 I also share insights about these non motorized treadmills which might help you with your buying decision.

 There are a few factors to consider.
 Some of these factors apply to buying treadmills in general, like; maximum user weight capacity, warranty period and product weight.

 Furthermore, there are specific factors you may want to pay extra attention to when looking for a non electric treadmill.
 These are;

 - The degree of incline may be a factor you want to take into account.
 Some manual treadmills have a fixed incline level.
 This means that you won’t be able to change the incline.

 - If you have little space, then it’s wise to pay extra attention to the dimensions.
 Additionally, you may want to store your machine.
 If this is the case, then you’ll probably need a model with transportation wheels and you might want to check the folded dimensions.

 To get the tread belt moving, you’ll have to power it yourself.
 When you move your feet, the belt will start to rotate at your desired speed.
 It’s as simple as that.

 Most manual treadmills require you to walk at an incline.
 The incline is necessary to keep the belt rotating.
 That’s why you probably won’t find a lot of motorless treadmills without a certain minimum level of incline.

 Once you’re on the belt and have put it in motion, there’s not a lot of adjustments that you can make.
 You might have the ability to adjust the incline.
 However, to change the incline level, you’ll need to pause your workout or adjust the incline before you start your training.